viyancs/kubernetes-rancher-scratch/ha/README.md

 cd kubernetes-rancher-scratch/ha
 ```
 ### Run this configuration Cluster on 3 node (vm)
-- Create  one Ubuntu 22.04.2 VM with sha key access
+- Create  one Ubuntu 22.04.2 VM with rsa key access with name of vm is rancher-node
 - Update the system
     ```
     sudo apt update && sudo apt install curl -y